 How do I get a tax receipt for my donations?

-To access information about your account, including your Donation Summary to use for tax purposes please follow visit https://supporters.womenforwomen.org.
-You will be able to view it as many times as you would like, print it if needed, or email it to yourself.
+To access information about your account, including your 2013 Donation Summary to use for tax purposes please follow visit our Supporter Center.
+You will be able to view it as many times as you would like.
 In addition to being convenient for you – this will save paper, postage, and resources – and will allow us to use more money directly for our programs and the women we support.
 In the coming months we will add more information to help you manage your sponsorship and donations more easily.

-I am having problems registering on the Supporter Login Features.
+I am having problems registering on the Supporter Center.
 What should I do?

 What if I still want to receive a tax receipt by mail?

-Please consider using our Supporter Login Area it is convenient for you and will save paper, postage, resources and will allow us to use more money directly for our programs and the women we support.
+Please consider using our Supporter Center.
+It is convenient for you and will save paper, postage, resources and will allow us to use more money directly for our programs and the women we support.

-If you would still like to receive a tax receipt via mail please note that they will be sent mid to late February.
-To request a receipt be sent by mail please email a request to firstname.lastname@example.org.
+To request a receipt be sent by mail, please email a request to firstname.lastname@example.org.